plusmobileapps/text-theme-blog/_posts/2019-03-05-android-terminal-tricks.md

 To install ADB on Mac, Windows, or Linux.
 XDA has some pretty good instructions on how to do so in the following [post](https://www.xda-developers.com/install-adb-windows-macos-linux/).

-Since I am on a Mac you can utilize [Homebrew](https://brew.sh/) to install ADB with the simple command `brew install adb` which will allow you to use the ADB command from the terminal.
+Since I am on a Mac you can utilize [Homebrew](https://brew.sh/) to install ADB with the simple command `brew install android-platform-tools` which will allow you to use the ADB command from the terminal.

 ## Bash Profile